 Sadly, yet clearly and beautifully, the band played “Nearer My God to Thee,” as the procession entered the gate of Mount Pleasant.
 The bandsmen stood in two rows on either side of the gate.
 When the last of the carriages had entered, many of the blue uniforms followed.

 Others who had been attracted hurried after, and presently, in a far corner of God’s Acre, there gathered around the casket nearly two hundred people.
 The flowers were placed near the foot of the grave, almost concealing a wide sloping bank of earth.
-From the outskirts of the throng, where the young wife stood came the pitiful sound of sobbing, and as the casket was lowered, an elderly Chinaman lifted the little five-year-old boy in his arms to gave gown upon it.
+From the outskirts of the throng, where the young wife stood came the pitiful sound of sobbing, and as the casket was lowered, an elderly Chinaman lifted the little five-year-old boy in his arms to gaze down upon it.
 The wife did not come near, but as she wept two other Chinese women, also in deep black and also deeply affected, tried to comfort her.